Comedian Faces Criticism After Controversial Remarks At D.C. Gala

 Back in D.C., Matt and Mercedes Schlapp articulated Trump's concerns more philosophically — concerns widely shared by conservatives across the country who see themselves as losing out in a broader culture war despite their electoral victories in the Trump era.

-"America was watching and it's why they hate the swamp," Matt Schlapp said in a tweet addressed to Sanders.

-"It's why America hates the out of touch leftist media elite," Mercedes Schlapp tweeted, referencing her husband's tweet about "the swamp."
+"It's why America hates the out of touch leftist media elite," Mercedes Schlapp tweeted.

 It’s why America hates the out of touch leftist media elite https://t.co/IaLcH5n6RF— Mercedes Schlapp (@mercedesschlapp) April 29, 2018